The information regarding the United Club℠ Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 - Aer Lingus

 - Great Lakes Airlines

 - United Cruise and Vacation Partners

 - Car Rental Partners: Dollar, Hertz, and Thrifty rental agencies.
-Ground transportation includes SuperShuttle, GroundLink, Carmel, ExecuCar, and Bandwagon.
+Ground transportation includes SuperShuttle, GroundLink, Carmel, ExecuCar, and Bandwagon. (more car partner info)

 The Gritty Details: Everything Else You Need To Know